 MIDDLEBURY, Vt. – Four members of the Middlebury College faculty have been promoted to the rank of associate professor without limit of tenure.

-The board of trustees, at its meeting in May 2014, accepted the recommendations of President Ronald D. Liebowitz and the board’s educational affairs committee in promoting: Alexander Draper (theatre), Samuel Liebhaber (Arabic), Steven E. Viner (philosophy), and Fernando de Sousa Rocha (Portuguese).
+The board of trustees, at its meeting in December 2013, accepted the recommendations of President Ronald D. Liebowitz and the board’s educational affairs committee in promoting: Lorraine Besser-Jones (philosophy), Nicholas Muller (economics), William Poulin-Deltour (French), and Amy Yuen (political science).

-In addition to granting tenure to the above members of the faculty, the board of trustees in May promoted three associate professors to the rank of professor.
-They are Jason Arndt (psychology), Noah Graham (physics), and Tatiana Smorodinska (Russian).
-Their appointments to full professor will take effect July 1, 2014.
+In addition to granting tenure to four members of the faculty, the board of trustees in December promoted three associate professors to the rank of full professor.
+They are Richard Bunt (chemistry and biochemistry), Jessica Holmes (economics) and Roger Sandwick (chemistry and biochemistry).The appointments to full professor will take effect July 1, 2014.